 For Children & Their Caregivers

 Learn why we need to talk with children about race and how to do it.
-Use these resources to include children’s ministries in your efforts towards anti-racism.
+Use these resources to include children’s ministries in your efforts toward anti-racism.

 The ABCs of Diversity: Helping Kids (and Ourselves!)
 Embrace Our Differences

 By Carolyn B. Helsel & Y. Joy Harris-Smith